 - you or your partner lose their job and your household now relies on one income

 Homeowner’s mortgage support will allow you to delay some of your monthly interest payments for up to two years.
 This will allow you to get your finances back on track, but you'll have to pay it back eventually.

-If your home is about to be repossessed, you should get immediate financial advice from the Housing Solutions service.
+If your home is about to be repossessed, seek immediate financial advice from the Housing Solutions service.

-If there’s no time for this you must go to the court hearing and speak to the duty solicitor who will represent you.
-If you don’t go to court then the judge may have no option but to repossess your home.
+If there’s no time for this, you must go to the court hearing and speak to the duty solicitor who will represent you.
+If you don’t go to court, the judge may have no option but to repossess your home.

 Find out more about repossessions on GOV.UK.